 Lenders should also be aware of a notable decision of the Supreme Court of Canada, Orphan Well Association et al v.
-Grant Thornton Limited et al (Redwater),23 which considered Alberta's provincial regulatory regime regarding abandonment and reclamation obligations (or end-of-life obligations) with respect to abandoned oil wells.24 The Alberta Energy Regulator issued orders under the provincial regulatory regime requiring Redwater Energy Corporation, an insolvent oil and gas company, to fulfill its end-of-life obligations.
+Grant Thornton Limited et al (Redwater),24 which considered Alberta's provincial regulatory regime regarding abandonment and reclamation obligations (or end-of-life obligations) with respect to abandoned oil wells.25 The Alberta Energy Regulator issued orders under the provincial regulatory regime requiring Redwater Energy Corporation, an insolvent oil and gas company, to fulfil its end-of-life obligations.

-This is an evolving area of law and the applicable provincial regulatory regime will factor largely into a court's determination.26
+The treatment of environmental obligations in insolvency is an evolving issue, and the applicable provincial regulatory regime will factor significantly into a court's determination.28

 Lenders will want to ensure they understand the applicable provincial regulatory regime, and its application in a potential insolvency, as well as ensure that lending values account for such risks where a Canadian borrower has potential environmental liabilities.